chat21/chat21-swift-playground/README.md

 > **pod install**

-From now on open the project using _MyChat.xcworkspace_ file.
+From now on open the project using _MyChatAdvanced.xcworkspace_ file.